Spelman College: Student life

+New student orientation

 All new Spelman students are required to attend a six-day new student orientation (NSO) in August immediately before the fall semester begins.
-The orientation includes events, workshops, and sessions designed to teach new Spelmanites about the mission, history, culture, traditions, and sisterhood of Spelman College; students are also given information on how to successfully matriculate to Spelman Women (graduates), such as registration, advisement, placement, and planning class schedules.
-Orientation is led by student orientation leaders known as PALs (Peer Assistant Leaders) and Spelman alumnae.
-During orientation, new students are required to remain on campus at all times; any leave must be approved by PALs.
+NSO includes events, workshops, and sessions designed to teach new Spelmanites about the mission, history, culture, traditions, and sisterhood of Spelman College; students are also given information on how to successfully matriculate to Spelman Women (graduates), such as registration, advisement, placement, and planning class schedules.
+NSO is led by student orientation leaders known as PALs (Peer Assistant Leaders) and Spelman alumnae.
+During NSO, new students are required to remain on campus at all times; any leave must be approved by PALs.